D-Roberts/icd-gen/README.md

                 - now: make the simple synthetic task work.
                     - save dataset to disk.
 Need to simplify as much as possible to debug the supervision signal.

+                    - there is some learning now on the space head; not yet on the time head